Hiroki11x/Hiroki11x/README.md

 ### About

 Hi!
 I'm Hiroki Naganuma, a Ph.D. candidate in Computer Science at [Université de Montréal](https://www.umontreal.ca/) and [Mila - Quebec AI Institute](https://mila.quebec/en/) advised by Professor [Ioannis Mitliagkas](http://mitliagkas.github.io/).
-My research interests center around large scale parallelization in machine learning and understanding training dynamics of deep neural network.
+My research interests center around large-scale parallelization in machine learning and understanding the training dynamics of deep neural networks.

-Previously I received B.Sc. from Tokyo Institute of Technology in 2017 and M.Sc. from Tokyo Institute of Technology in 2019.
+Previously, I received B.Sc. from Tokyo Institute of Technology in 2017 and M.Sc. from Tokyo Institute of Technology in 2019.
 In previous years, I have been honored to closely work with Professor [Rio Yokota](https://www.rio.gsic.titech.ac.jp/en/member/yokota.html) as well as many other exceptional collaborators.

-My CV can be found [here (Last updated: May 2023)](https://hiroki11x.github.io/files/CV_HirokiNAGANUMA.pdf).
+My CV can be found [here (Last updated: Sep 2023)](https://hiroki11x.github.io/files/CV_HirokiNAGANUMA.pdf).

 ### Stats